Rights groups press Morocco to free arrested editor

 Ali Anouzla, editor of Lakome.com, is well known for his columns critical of the North African kingdom's government and his calls for greater press freedom in a country where the state often exercises control over local media.

-Amnesty International, Human Rights Watch, the Committee to Protect Journalists, Reporters without Borders and local Moroccan human rights organisations all urged the government to free the editor who was arrested on Tuesday morning.
+Amnesty International, Human Rights Watch, the Committee to Protect Journalists, Reporters without Borders and local Moroccan human rights organizations all urged the government to free the editor who was arrested on Tuesday morning.

 He is accused of posting an article, with a link to a video hosted by the Spanish newspaper El Pais, containing a direct call to perpetrate acts of violence in Morocco, a statement from the Justice Ministry said on Tuesday.